Grammar: How to Use This/That/These/Those

 • If an object is here'(close), then use this if it is singular, and these if it is plural (more than one)

-• If an object is there (farther away), then use that if is it singular, and those if it is plural (more than one)
+• If an object is there (farther away), then use that if it is singular, and those if it is plural (more than one)

 This/that can also describe ideas that are close (here) and farther away.
 For example, here are two topics: